DataFire/Integrations/integrations/generated/azure_recoveryservicesbackup/README.md

   * protectionState `string` (values: Invalid, IRPending, Protected, ProtectionError, ProtectionStopped, ProtectionPaused): The backup state of this backup item.
   * protectionStatus `string`: The backup status of this backup item.
   * virtualMachineId `string`: The fully qualified Resource Manager ID of the virtual machine represented by this item.
-  * backupManagementType `string` (values: Invalid, AzureIaasVM, MAB, DPM, AzureBackupServer, AzureSql): The backup managemenent type associated with the backup item.
+  * backupManagementType `string` (values: Invalid, AzureIaasVM, MAB, DPM, AzureBackupServer, AzureSql): The backup management type associated with the backup item.
   * lastRecoveryPoint `string`: The timestamp when the most recent backup copy was created for this backup item.
   * policyId `string`: The ID of the backup policy associated with this backup item.
   * protectedItemType `string`: The backup item type.